AdaCore/spark2014/docs/ug/source/how_to_investigate_unproved_checks.rst

 A current limitation of automatic provers is that they don't handle floating-point arithmetic very precisely, in particular when there are either a lot of operations, or some non-linear operations (multiplication, division, exponentiation).
-In that casee, it may be profitable to use |CodePeer|
+In that case, it may be profitable to use |CodePeer|
 integration, which is activated with the switch ``--codepeer=on``, as |CodePeer|
 is both fast and precise for proving bounds of floating-point operations.